 Eleven recommendations were developed for plutonium stabilization.
 Classified plutonium forms should be shipped to SRS from RFETS for declassification and storage.
 Hanford needs to move forward with the prototype vertical calciner to accommodate larger run times and gain confidence in the equipment.

-Polycube pyrolysis needs to have an adequate DOE Headquarters monitored program of technical and programmatic progress tracking to ensure the need date is met.
 LLNL ash residues must be monitored closely and a review of technical and programmatic progress of stabilization must be conducted.
-Cold-bonded phosphate cermanification should be maintained as a backup for direct disposal of RFETS ash to WIPP.
+Cold-bonded phosphate ceramification should be maintained as a backup for direct disposal of RFETS ash to WIPP.